 What Are the Characteristics of Porcini Mushrooms?

-Porcini mushrooms have a nutty, earthy taste.
+They have a nutty, earthy taste.
 They can vary in size, shape, and color, but generally, the top forms an umbrella over the stout stem.
-Porcini mushrooms have:
+They have the following:

 - Tan to dark brown rounded cap